zijianhuang/webapiclientgen/Fonlow.DateOnlyExtensionsNet/Readme.md

+﻿**!For ASP.NET Core 6 only!**

-﻿Customized serialization for DateOnly in ASP.NET Core 6 and above.
+Customized serialization for DateOnly in ASP.NET Core 6 and above.

 Similar to Fonlow.DateOnlyExtensions but without using `NewtonSoft.Json`, suitable for ASP.NET Core Web API using `System.Text.Json` only.